Skip to navigation Skip to content

 • dies

-• becomes able to use public transport without substantial assistance
+• can now use public transport without substantial help

 • no longer meets the travel test

 • is provided with a 'gift' car from the Department of Veterans' Affairs (DVA) through the DVA Vehicle Assistance Scheme or Motor Vehicle Compensation Scheme.
-Note: this includes the initial car provided to the customer and any replacement cars if they receive a grant to assist with purchasing
+Note: this includes the initial car provided to the customer and any replacement cars if they get a grant to help with the purchase

 • leaves Australia permanently